SunCar Technology Group (NASDAQ:SDA) Shares Gap Down to $8.90

-SunCar Technology Group Inc. (NASDAQ:SDA – Get Free Report)’s share price gapped down prior to trading on Friday .
+SunCar Technology Group Inc. (NASDAQ:SDA – Get Free Report)’s stock price gapped down before the market opened on Friday .
 The stock had previously closed at $8.90, but opened at $8.67.
-SunCar Technology Group shares last traded at $8.74, with a volume of 7,477 shares trading hands.
+SunCar Technology Group shares last traded at $8.74, with a volume of 7,477 shares changing hands.

 Institutional Inflows and Outflows

-An institutional investor recently bought a new position in SunCar Technology Group stock.
-Geode Capital Management LLC acquired a new stake in SunCar Technology Group Inc. (NASDAQ:SDA – Free Report) in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor acquired 19,040 shares of the company’s stock, valued at approximately $491,000.
-0.26% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in SunCar Technology Group stock.
+Geode Capital Management LLC bought a new position in shares of SunCar Technology Group Inc. (NASDAQ:SDA – Free Report) during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor bought 19,040 shares of the company’s stock, valued at approximately $491,000.
+0.26% of the stock is owned by institutional investors and hedge funds.

 SunCar Technology Group Company Profile